I’m sharing effective under kitchen sink organization ideas that I use to keep the under-sink cabinet neat and tidy.

 An adhesive sponge holder is ideal for sinks with no space for a caddy.
 You can also use it for keeping your scrubbing brushes or cleaning cloths from cluttering up the area underneath the sink.

-Use a decorative plate to add some color to your kitchen and at the same time keep all your soaps, dish soap, hand soap, etc., in one area.
+Use an organizer silicon kitchen tray to keep all your soaps, dish soap, hand soap, etc., in one area.
 It’s also a good thing if one of your bottles of dish soap develops a leak.
-You won’t have a messy counter to clean, but merely a plate.
+You won’t have a messy counter to clean, but merely a tray.

 How To Maximize The Space Under Your Sink